Highlights of the Program

 • Reframing protein quality by examining biomolecular diversity and function

-• Showing how AI-driven translation tools support smarter decisions on health sustainability and design
+• Showing how AI-driven translation tools support smarter decisions on health, sustainability, and design

 10:05 - 10:10